mackyle/markdown/syntax.md

 anchor id and link definition added for them provided there is not already a previous definition with the same id.
 You can use this to place a table-of-contents at the top of the document that links to subsections later in the document.
+Just like this document.

 Here's an example of reference links in action: